 The four windows surrounding our sanctuary are made of faceted-glass.
 Chunks of glass are chipped by hand to reflect the light.
 The concrete holding them is shaped so that it becomes an integral part of the design.

+The faceted glass process is one in which both glass and concrete have an important aesthetic role.
+The chunks of glass are chipped by hand to reflect the appropriate light.
+The concrete which holds them Is also shaped so that it becomes and integral part of the design.
 In the history of stained glass, the only broadly important technical breakthrough since Medieval times came with the development of faceted glass.
 Go here for Chapel window information

 Jesus as Interpreted by Matthew: The window above the pulpit